 Davidian’s Personal Goals on Answers in Reason

 Primarily I manage the site, our Twitter, Instagram, Admin our Debate group and FB Page, but I do have a few articles too.
-I used to take great pleasure in debating and learning about different faiths but now most of my attention is on science.
+I used to take great pleasure in debating and learning about different faiths but now most of my attention is on science and philosophy.
 I do like hearing new claims, researching as best I can and sharing my knowledge.
 I spend more time speaking to science deniers than those of faith.
 My hope is that I can at least reason with those who think the earth is flat or vaccinations are bad…

 My biggest goal is personal growth, both in knowledge and experience.
 Any day I don’t learn something is a bit of a failure on my part.
 I hope to impart my knowledge and help build a better world for all, even if it is just one person’s life I improve then I feel that I have achieved something.